 For first-time applicants of the Funza Lushaka bursary, students will need to meet the following criteria:

-If the tertiary institution’s admission requirements are higher than the bursary requirement or vice versa, the higher requirement will apply.
+- If the institution’s admission requirements are higher than the bursary requirement and vice versa, then the higher requirement will apply.

 Students already studying at a tertiary institution, looking to apply need to match the following requirements:

-- The student will have to have passed all their modules studied in 2019 OR the last year of study at the Higher Education Institution (HCI);
+- Students must have passed all of the modules studied in the year prior to the bursary application at the Higher Education Institution (HEI).

-- Have at least a 55% average across all modules completed in 2019 OR the last year of study at a HCI;
+- Must have at least a 55% average across all the modules studied in the applicant’s last year of study at a HEI.

 Postgraduate Certificate in Education (PGCE)